-Which tasting method is used with which rules results from the objective:
+Which type of tasting is used with which rules results from the objective:

-To prove the objectivity and attention of the tasters are also Duplicate samples (the same wine twice) usual, or will be too pirates introduced (for example, a Pinot Blanc under ten Rieslings).
-As an orientation aid for the degustators, there is the reference wine (Wine type) and the level wine (Valuation scale).
-There are the following partly applied in combination rules or techniques:
+To check the objectivity and attentiveness of the tasters, too Duplicate samples (the same wine twice) usual, or will be pirates smuggled in (for example a Pinot Blanc among ten Rieslings).
+There is an orientation aid for the tasters reference wine (Wine type) and the level wine (Valuation scale).
+The following rules and techniques are used in part:

-To participate in professional wine tasting the phenomenon of bottles variance or to preclude an unfair assessment by individual spoiled bottles, are counter samples by means of lock cylinders carried out.
+To the phenomenon of professional wine tasting bottles variance or to rule out an unfair assessment by individual spoiled bottles, cross-checks are made using lock cylinders carried out.

-Any wine tasting, no matter how professional, can only be a snapshot of the current state of development.
-Since a wine develops or changes in the course of its life cycle, a repeated or repeated tasting is necessary.
+Any wine tasting, however professional, can only be a snapshot of the current state of development.
+Since a wine develops or changes in the course of its life cycle, it must be tasted again or several times.
 See also under maturity,

-In this frequent tasting (also pairwise tasting) two wines are presented in two glasses together and tasted for comparison and evaluation.
-There are the variants that only one wine, both wines or none of the wines are known.
+With this frequent type of tasting (also in pairs) two wines are presented together in two glasses and tasted for comparison and evaluation.
+There are variants that only one wine, both wines or none of the wines are known.
 The aim is to determine the differences between two wines.
-This can be fleshed out on the questions "which wine is sweeter", "which wine is more acidic", "which wine is more aromatic" or "which wine is better".
-Other forms are the "duo-trio test", in which three glasses in two of which contain the same wine and is to be identified, and the triangle test,
+This can be concretized to the questions "which wine is sweeter", "which wine is more acidic", "which wine is more aromatic" or "which wine likes better".
+Other forms are the "Duo-Trio-Test", in which three glasses in two of which contain and identify the same wine, and the triangle test,

-The wines served in an unopened bottle are known.
+The wines served in an uncovered bottle are well known.

 Half blind tasting

-Although it is known which wines it is, but not in which carafe or glass they are.
-This form is often used in wine seminars and is also suitable for private tasting.
+It is known what the wines are, but not in which carafe or glass they are.
+This form is often used at wine seminars and is also suitable for private tasting.

-In this mostly common form, there is certain information depending on the tasting or comparison target.
-Although these may be common parameters such as grape variety, vintage or origin, they may not be indicative of producer information such as brand names.
-To ensure highest objectivity, appropriate precautions are necessary (see in the main keyword).
+In this mostly common form, there is certain information depending on the tasting or comparison goal.
+These can be common parameters such as grape variety, vintage or origin, but in no way information that refers to the producers such as brand names.
+To ensure maximum objectivity, appropriate precautions are necessary (see the main keyword).

-In the process, wines from a vintage of a specific growing area are tasted.
+Wines from a vintage of a certain region are tasted.

-Different vintages of wines of a producer are tasted.
+Different vintages of wine from a producer are tasted.

-Depending on the objective, there are also special tasting options.
-In the exam for Master of Wine must they vine, the ancestry and the vintage be found out.
-At first glance, the grape variety seems to be the easiest, but that is according to the University of California Tests done with professional tasters are not always the case.
-Certain grape varieties such as muscatel were due to the varietal Muskattons with 60% well recognized, however, the success rate was Cabernet Sauvignon relatively low at 40%.
-In the origin, there were better results, because certain growing areas are particularly characteristic.
-In the vintage, color and maturity of the wine are the most important factors of recognition.
+Depending on the objective, there are also special types of tasting.
+When testing for Master of Wine must they vine, the origin and the vintage be found out.
+At first glance, the grape variety seems to be the simplest, but it is according to the University of California tests with professional tasters are not always the case.
+Certain grape varieties such as muscatel were due to the variety typical Muskattons well recognized at 60%, but the success rate was at Cabernet Sauvignon relatively low at 40%.
+There were better results with the origin because certain cultivation areas are particularly characteristic.
+The color and maturity of the wine are the most important identifying factors for the vintage.

-Increasingly, a new analytical method is used for the sensory evaluation of wines.
-The "Quantitative Descriptive Analysis", which has long been used in the food industry, or also referred to as "profile analysis", enables a more objective assessment according to precisely defined criteria.
+A new analysis method is increasingly being used for the sensory evaluation of wines.
+The "quantitative descriptive analysis" or "profile analysis" method, which has long been common in the food industry, enables a more objective evaluation according to precisely defined criteria.
 The result is shown graphically with a polar diagram.
 See under QDA (Quantitative Descriptive Analysis).